The Best Running Water Bottles

 Reasons to avoid

 Preparing for a marathon can mean you frequently need to head away from civilisation for a 30km run, so you need to take a lot of stuff with you.
 The VaporKrar 2 makes carrying all that stuff easy and comfortable.
-The large two-litre bladder has room for enough water to get you through your longest training runs, and there is a kangaroo pouch into which you can shove extra layers for quick access – exceptionally useful when training in the UK.
+The large bladder has room for enough water to get you through your longest training runs, and there is a kangaroo pouch into which you can shove extra layers for quick access – exceptionally useful when training in the UK.

 There are also pockets on the front to pop gels and other snacks in, plus a water-resistant pocket that will hold a smartphone.
 Shove everything in, then tighten the pack against your back and you’ll barely know it’s there.